Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/errorbarsformat/getvaluetype/_index.md

 ---
 title: getValueType
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/errorbarsformat/getvaluetype/
+url: /php-java/aspose.slides/errorbarsformat/getvaluetype/
 ---

-## getValueType()  function
+## getValueType()  method

  Represents possible ways to determine the length of the error bars.
  In case of custom value type to specify value use ( IChartDataPoint#getErrorBarsCustomValues) property of specific data point in DataPoints collection of series.